Fractional Wannier Orbitals and Tight-Binding Gauge Fields for Kitaev Honeycomb Superlattices with Flat Majorana Bands: Results

 \subsection{Effective model and Majorana Wannier centers}

 We proceed by constructing an effective Hamiltonian $H_{\rm eff}$ to capture the behavior of the two low-energy bands ($\alpha=1$, and $a=\pm$) and the localization of the corresponding Wannier orbitals $|\pm,{\bf R}\rangle$.
 Here, we focus on the supercell results for the $d=4$ case for $K\ne 0$, i.e., a gapped system.
+We note that stabilizing a $4 \times 4$ flux configuration typically requires third nearest neighbor hoppings,\cite{Batista2019,Zhang_BAtista_2020} while still preserving the essential physics including Majorana band structure, flat bands, topology, and fractional Chern states, though these features may appear at different values of $K$.
 The construction of the effective band mirrors the example provided in Sec.~\ref{Sec:Example}, utilizing the same sets of nearest neighbors, except the ${\bf G}_{1,2}$ are different here.
 We expand the Hamiltonian up to several nearest neighbors, incorporating the coupling constants, and the specific values of the TB parameters are given in Appendix~\ref{App:Parameters}.
 The fitting yields a near-perfect fit of the energy dispersions $\pm E({\bf k})$ to the original supercell results, see Fig.~\ref{fig:wann}(b).
 For the fitting procedure, we use the Wannier90 code \cite{Wannier90_MOSTOFI}.
 A key advantage of using the Wannier90 code is its ability to provide the real-space projection of the $w_{\pm,{\bf R}}({\bf r})$, and their corresponding spread functions $\Delta{\bf r}_{\pm}$.
 Due to the non-zero Chern numbers of these flat bands, identifying their Wannier centers presents a challenge due to global gauge obstruction.
 In the effective theory, this gauge obstruction is evaded by choosing uniform flux $W_S$ at all unit cells.
 The flux condition deduced in the effective Hamiltonian in Eq.~\eqref{eq:HMhoneycom} gives constraints on the fitting parameters.
 This method is discussed in Appendix~\ref{App:Wannier}